macks22/compilers/hw3/README.md

     5.  ';':  as terminals for expressions and lists of feature
     6.  ':':  after id in declaration to preface type
     7.  '<-': assignment operator
+    8.  ',':  between feature declarations in method declaration or let stmt
 5. Operators: used in expressions
     -   binary
         +   arithmetic: (+,-,\*)